 - sl_wfx_enable_device_power_save() is used to enable the WFx power save mode.

 - sl_wfx_disable_device_power_save() is used to disable the WFx power save mode.

 When the device power save is active, the FMAC driver drives the wake-up GPIO through the sl_wfx_host_set_wake_up_pin() API (implemented by the host).
 After the wake-up pin is low, the WFx is allowed to go to sleep mode.
 There are two events which trigger a WFx wake-up:

 - The host sets the wake-up pin high.

 - The WFx is connected and wakes up to receive a beacon/DTIM from the access point it is connected to.

 With the device power save active, the FMAC driver wakes up the WFx chip if the host sends a request.
-If the WFx was actually consider asleep by the FMAC driver, the driver calls the API sl_wfx_host_wait_for_wake_up().
-This host implemented function has to wait for the WFx to wake up.
+If the WFx was actually considered asleep by the FMAC driver, the driver calls the API sl_wfx_host_wait_for_wake_up().
+This host-implemented function has to wait for the WFx to wake up.
 Two events can validate the WFx is indeed awake:

 - The host receives an interrupt from the WFx chip.